 The COVID-19 pandemic has uniquely affected outpatient prenatal care, which depends on frequent assessment of a pregnant mother and her fetus.
 At the start of the pandemic, the outpatient prenatal care program at Brigham and Women’s Hospital increased the use of virtual visits, allowing patients to regularly meet with their providers safely.

-“However, we soon learned that virtual visits couldn’t always provide the same level of care as in-person visits for pregnant patients,” says Khady Diouf, MD, an obstetrician (OB) at the Brigham.
+“However, we soon learned that virtual visits couldn’t always provide the same level of care as in-person visits for pregnant patients,” says Khady Diouf, MD, division director of Ambulatory OBGYN Division at the Brigham.
 “So, we needed to find ways to oversee healthy pregnancies while still reducing the time pregnant patients spent at the hospital.”

 Integrating Telehealth into Prenatal Care